|

-These afternoon satellites are being regularly replaced by newer satellites.
-A new morning overpass satellite, METOP SG A1, which is planned to replace Terra should be operational
+A new morning overpass satellite, METOP SG A1, which is planned to replace Terra was launched in August 2025 and should be able to deliver timely morning hotspot

 These issues are affecting all services that deliver satellite-based hotspot information in Australia.
 The Terra issue is having a global impact.